-- Externalities occur when producing or consuming a good causes an impact on third parties not directly related to the transaction.
+- Externalities occur when producing or consuming a good cause an impact on third parties not directly related to the transaction.

-A farmer grows apple trees.
-An external benefit is that he provides nectar for a nearby bee keeper who gains increased honey as a result of the farmers orchard.
+Example: A farmer grows apple trees.
+An external benefit is that he provides nectar for a nearby beekeeper who gains increased honey as a result of the farmers’ orchard.

 Negative Externality in Production